 “Is this yer girlfriend?”

 “Yeah.
 Alice meet Tim.
-He promised us a movie gig and now is trying to talk his way out of it.”
+He promised us a movie gig.
+Now is trying to talk his way out of it.”

 “What ya got ta say ‘bout it, puto?”